Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers age 20 and younger have the highest car insurance prices, costing up to $514 a month if the policy includes full coverage
+- Drivers under the age of 20 pay the highest rates, with premiums being up to $514 each month if they have full coverage

 Rate Tables and Charts